lkarper/dog-date-api/README.md

 #### /users/ (POST)
 Make a POST request to this endpoint to create a new user.
 You must supply the following fields in the body of the request:
-* "password" (string) - Passwords must: be between 8 and 72 characters in length, not begin or end with a space, contain at least one lowercase letter, contain at least one uppercase letter, contain at least one number, contain at least one special character (e.g. !, @, #, $, etc.).
+* password (string) - Passwords must: be between 8 and 72 characters in length, not begin or end with a space, contain at least one lowercase letter, contain at least one uppercase letter, contain at least one number, contain at least one special character (e.g. !, @, #, $, etc.).
-* "username" (string) - Usernames must be between 3 and 72 characters in length.
+* username (string) - Usernames must be between 3 and 72 characters in length.
-* "email" (string)
+* email (string)

 Usernames and emails must be unique.
 If a username or email is already linked to a user-account, the server will respond with 400.

-Optional fields:
+The request body may contain the following optional fields:
-* "phone" (string)
+* phone (string)

 #### /users/ (PATCH) (authorization required)
 This endoint is used to update a user's email or phone number.
 Request bodies must contain one of: